moorepants/dissertation/physicalparameters.rst

 disadvantages.
-Many methods exist including cadaver measurements ([Dempster1955]_, [Clauser1969]_, [Chandler1975]_), photogrammetry, ray scanning techniques ([Zatsiorsky1983]_, [Zatsiorsky1990]_), water displacement ([Park1999]_), rotating platforms ([Griffith2005]_), and mathematical geometrical estimation of the body segments ([Yeadon1990a]_).
-[Dohring1953]_, [Eaton1973]_, and [Patterson2006]_ measured the moments of inertia and centers of mass of a combined rider and vehicle, but this is not always practical especially if the properties of multiple riders is desired.
+Many methods exist including cadaver measurements ([Dempster1955]_, [Clauser1969]_, [Chandler1975]_), photogrammetry, ray scanning techniques ([Zatsiorsky1983]_, [Zatsiorsky1990]_), water displacement ([Park1999]_), rotating platforms ([Griffith2005]_), and geometrical estimation of the body segments ([Yeadon1990a]_).
+[Dohring1953]_, [Eaton1973]_, and
+[Patterson2006]_ measured the moments of inertia and centers of mass of a combined rider and vehicle, but this is not always practical especially if the properties of multiple riders are desired.

-I approached the human parameter estimation in a more analytical fashion with minimal geometrically centric measurements as compared to some of the popular measurement techniques.
+I approached the human parameter estimation in a more analytical fashion based primarily on geometric measurements much like Yeadon.
 Both methods that were used were based on estimating the inertial parameters from mass and geometry measurement along with a human body density estimate.
 With the first method, I estimated the physical properties of the rider in a seated position using a simple mathematical geometrical estimation similar in idea to [Yeadon1990a]_ in combination with mass data from [Dempster1955]_.
 The second method substitutes Yeadon's more robust model with my previous one.

 Simple Geometry Method
 ----------------------